tlotze/ophelia/doc/README.txt

 Character encoding and Python scripts
 -------------------------------------

-If a template file starts with the marker "<?ophelia", the following line or lines are examined.
-If the first line contains a Python-style encoding declaration, the encoding is assumed for both the script and the template in that file.
-Anything else on that line is ignored and the encoding defaults to iso-8859-15 (a.k.a. latin-9) if none is given.

-The region ends with the marker "?>" which may either end the first line of the file or start an otherwise empty line farther down the file.
-In the latter case, the region between the starting and ending lines is taken to be a Python script, and executed.
-Trailing whitespace on the ending line is dropped; there may, however, be no leading whitespace.
+A template file may start with a Python script.
+In that case, the script is separated from the template by the first occurrence of an "<?xml?>" tag on a line of its own (except for whitespace left or right).
+If the template file contains only a Python script but not actually a template, put "<?xml?>" in its last line.

+You can declare a character encoding both for the Python script and the template, and the two encodings may differ.
+To specify the Python encoding, just start the script with a Python style encoding declaration like this:
+# -*- coding: utf-8 -*-
+The template's encoding is determined by looking at the "<?xml?>" tag:
+<?xml coding="utf-8" ?>
+specifies UTF-8 encoding for the template.
+The tag itself will be stripped from the template and will not appear in the rendered page.

+You may also specify a default encoding for any scripts and templates to be read later during traversal.
+In a Python script, just do something like traversal.script_encoding = "utf-8" traversal.template_encoding = "utf-8"
+Failing such settings, the default encoding will be 7-bit ASCII.

 Each script is passed some information about the request and traversal internals and allowed to modify the template context and macros.
 Scripts may